steeladept/steeladept.github.io/pages/zabbix/Zabbix4AgentInstall.md

 ### RedHat\CENTOS 7.x ###

-Other RedHat versions are similar.See the Zabbix documentation to determine the correct repo to install.
+Other RedHat versions are similar.
+See the Zabbix documentation to determine the correct repo to install.

 - Install the Zabbix Repository